Veteran south actor Sarath Babu no more; leaders, stars condole his demise | Entertainment

 Sarath Babu's career got a boost early on with the film 'Idi Katha Kadu' in Telugu directed by veteran director K Balachandar.
 The film also featured superstars Kamal Haasan and Chiranjeevi.

-Some of Sarath Babu's memorable films in Telugu include Bharathiraja's 'Seethakoka Chilaka' in the early 1980s and K Viswanath's 'Sagara Sangamam', 'Swathi Muthyam' and 'Apathbandhavudu'.
+Some of Sarath Babu's memorable films in Telugu include noted director Bharathiraja's 'Seethakoka Chilaka' in the early 1980s and acclaimed filmmaker K Viswanath's 'Sagara Sangamam', 'Swathi Muthyam' and 'Apathbandhavudu'.

 Whether 'Annamalai' or 'Muthu', the Tamil audience loved Rajinikanth turning the tables on his friend/master after being provoked.
 Sarath Babu was introduced in Tamil cinema by its doyen and Dadasaheb Phalke recipient, the late Balachander in his 'Pattina Pravesam' (The City Entry) in the 1970s.